isomerpages/moe-mtls-old/_Gallery/1b-华语论坛-b-PreSchool.md

 .tab-content p {
   margin: 20px;
 }
-.tab input:checked ~ .tab-content {
+.atab input:checked ~ .tab-content {
   /* Set the max-height to a large number */
   /* Or 100% viewport height */
   max-height: 100vh;